gilesbowkett/flexverb/readme.md

     v(multiply) s(23) o(5)

 retains those exact same semantics, but phrases it in the way Lisps phrase basic math.
-(Flexverb should probably give you both `times` and `multiply` for convenience.)
+(FlexVerb should probably give you both `times` and `multiply` for convenience.)
 To translate:

     (* 23 5)

-Flexverb should permit either phrasing.
+Although FlexVerb does not yet support the `subject()` idea, FlexVerb already permits this kind of flexible phrasing, and adding a math implementation would be trivial.
+(Pull requests welcome!)

 ## Operator precedence